medizininformatik-initiative/mii-testdata/synthea/README.md

 ### Generate data

 To generate a dataset for testing first set the environment variable SYNTHEA_N_PATIENTS to the number of patients you would like to generate: `export SYNTHEA_N_PATIENTS=1000`.
-The execute the docker-image `docker-compose up -d` and wait for the container to finish.
+Then execute the docker-image `docker-compose up -d` and wait for the container to finish.

 Use `docker-compose logs -f` to see the logs and current status of the container generating the data.